tuscland/lw-dns-sd/README.txt

 Using the DNS Service Discovery you will be able to:
 - Register, Browse and Resolve DNS-SD services,
-- Get IP addresses for host name in a portable way,
+- Get IP addresses from browsed hostnames,
 - Create, query, update and remove DNS resource records,
 - Create NAT port mappings, or get the NAT's external IP address.